I get it.

 1. Time Independence

-This is my favorite part of the freelance life.
+Of all the benefits of online writing and the freelance life, this is my favorite.
 You have to spend a certain amount of time writing, and a certain amount of time on admin.
 That amount of time is determined by how fast you write, and how much money you want to earn, and there’s nothing to be done about that.

 But you choose when you spend those hours.
 Kid got a ball game, or your partner wants to have lunch?
 Want to watch a matinee movie?
 Want vacation on your terms and your timing?
 As long as you’re willing to do the work when you don’t have better offers, that’s just your life.

 The Downside: It takes discipline to manage your time when nobody’s telling you how to spend it.